 - Applicants will be expected to complete all undergraduate prerequisites in both the major and minor fields in which graduate study will be pursued.
 The determination of appropriate prerequisites is made by each program's graduate program director and/or the chairperson of the department in which the graduate program is housed.
 Students otherwise eligible for unconditional admission and who require no more than six semester hours of prerequisite course work may, with the permission of the graduate program to which the student applies, concurrently pursue both graduate study and prerequisite course work in the first semester.
-The total course load, however, may not exceed fifteen semester hours. - The Graduate School recognizes the breadth of talents and aptitudes that may be required to successfully complete a given graduate program and demonstrate exceptional proficiency under gainful employment.
-With this in mind, consideration for alternative valid and reliable standardized measures required for admission will be made by the Graduate School where appropriate college/school administrative endorsement has been received. - If evidence of sufficient qualifications for admission is inconclusive, a student may be admitted on probation for a total of nine semester hours of graduate course work, contingent upon both the recommendation of the graduate program director and the approval of the Graduate School.
+The total course load, however, may not exceed fifteen semester hours. - The Graduate School recognizes the breadth of talents and aptitudes that are required to successfully complete a given graduate program and to demonstrate exceptional proficiency under gainful employment.
+With this in mind, consideration for alternative valid and reliable standardized measures required for admission will be made by the Graduate School where appropriate college/school administrative endorsement has been received.

+- If evidence of sufficient qualifications for admission is inconclusive, a student may be admitted on probation for a total of nine semester hours of graduate course work, contingent upon both the recommendation of the graduate program director and the approval of the Graduate School.
 Students on probation cannot receive university funding for either stipend or tuition.
-If the student is unable to maintain the overall GPA requirement of 3.0 at the conclusion of the nine hours, the student will be dismissed from the Graduate School.

-- Admission to a graduate program does not automatically guarantee a student's candidacy for a graduate degree.
+If the student is unable to maintain the overall GPA requirement of 3.0 at the conclusion of the nine hours, the student will be dismissed from the Graduate School. - Admission to a graduate program does not automatically guarantee a student's candidacy for a graduate degree.
 See the section in this catalog entitled Admission to Candidacy.
 Any degree program may require its master's students to pass a qualifying examination before program completion.
-All doctoral degree candidates must take a preliminary examination before admission to candidacy. - A student desiring to change degree programs after admission has been granted must fill out the appropriate change of degree form.
-The Change of Degree Form for Administrative Reasons may be used to change from one master's-level degree program to another so long as both programs fall under the purview of the same graduate program and are approved by the graduate program director and the Graduate School.
+All doctoral degree candidates must take a preliminary examination before admission to candidacy. - A student desiring to change degree programs after admission has been granted must fill out a change of degree form (available from the Graduate School).